amberhadermann/SNP_impact_FoldX/README.md

 The last and final question will appear if you chose to run a position scan: `which positions do you want to test?
 (Positions in format separated by a space)`
 Here you answer with 1 or more mutations formatted like discussed in 3.5..
 Make sure to put a space between mutations if you want to scan multiple locations.

-From this point on your script will run all by itself, depending on the analyses you want to run and you have to repair your PDB file, this can take a lot of time.
+From this point on your script will run all by itself, depending on the analyses you want to run and you have to repair your

+file, this can take a lot of time.

 #### 5. Output
 After the full script has finished, you should find 4 new maps in your directory (if you ran every analysis): **BuildModel.** (=BuildModel output), **DH.** (=Dihedral output), **PS** (=PositionScan output) and **Molecules.** (= contains all PDB files used and made throughout the analyses).
 However, if there was output from another run present in your directory, files called **previous_run** will contain the old date to ensure no data gets lost throughout the analysis.